Pseudanthus ligulatus: Distribution and habitat

 Pseudanthus ligulatus grows in heath, woodland or forest, rarely in rainforest.
 Subspecies ligulatus occurs from the Mareeba district, south to Charters Towers and east to the Cumberland Islands in northern Queensland.
 Subspecies volcanicus is restricted to the Glasshouse Mountains in south-east Queensland, where it grows in rock crevices and on cliff faces.

+Conservation status

+Pseudanthus ligulatus is listed as of "least concern" by the Queensland Government Nature Conservation Act 1992.